Syngonium: Propagation

-Syngonium is easy to propagate and its propagation can be easily done in water or soil through cutting.Simply get a perfect or suitable cutting and plant it in water or soil and provide best care conditions.
+Syngonium is easy to propagate and its propagation can be easily done in water or soil through cutting.
+Simply get a perfect or suitable cutting and plant it in water or soil and provide best care conditions.

 Biology and ecology

 Perennial, evergreen climbers and hemieiphytes.
 Sometimes plants, e.g. after breaking the stem, become epiphytes.
 After germination of the seeds, which always takes place in the ground, the plant remains for some time at the stage of the rosette, with a slender stalk with very short internodes.
 Leaves, first ovate, after some time become cordate at the base.
 Then the stem rapidly grows to length, creeping in places with the highest shading.
 After reaching the trunk of the tree, the stem begins to climb rapidly towards the light, and the plant begins to form larger leaf blades.
 After reaching the appropriate height, the plants form mature leaf blades and bloom.
 After the growth cone is damaged, the usually unbranched plant begins to form lateral shoots.
 In the event of loss of contact with the support by the top part of the stem, the plant begins to produce narrower and longer internodes and smaller leaves.
 The flowers of the twins are protogous.

 In the process of flowering plants use the mechanism of thermogenesis.
 Plants bloom for 3 days.
-Around noon on the first day of the cycle the scabbard inflorescence opens up to ½ to ⅔ of its length, allowing the insects to access the female flowers.
+Around noon on the first day of the cycle the scabbard inflorescence opens up to one-half to two-thirds of its length, allowing the insects to access the female flowers.
 The markings of the bars become moist and the temperature of the flask slightly rises above the ambient level.
 On the morning of the second day of the cycle, the temperature of the flask rapidly increases (to about 12 °C above the environment), and the flowers begin to give off a sharp aroma, attracting insects.
 This condition lasts for about 12 hours, after which the inflorescence temperature drops, but remains at about 2 °C above the external conditions.
 On the third day the temperature of the flask again increases slightly, and the sheath curls up on the stretch of staminodes and female flowers, which stop taking pollen at the same time.
 Then the male flowers open, letting out long threads of pollen, which falls into the chamber formed by the lower part of the vagina.
 At the same time, the temperature of the flask drops to the ambient level.
 Beetles are the primary insects that pollinate the flowers, especially those in the subfamilies Rutelinae and Dynastiniae.
 Syngonium podophyllum predominantly reproduces vegetatively, contributing to its invasiveness.